norcams/docs-enduser/docs/terms-of-service.rst

 * If you need more resources (number of virtual machines, storage etc.) than your quota allows, please contact us.

-* If you want to use UH-IaaS for critical services, or services that require high availability, please contact us.
+* If you want to use NREC for critical services, or services that require high availability, please contact us.

 * Please make sure to free up resources that you no longer use or